sleebapaul/attnGAN/README.md

 **First things first**
-This repo is a clone of AttnGAN by MSFT Research.
+This repo is a convenient clone of AttnGAN by MSFT Research.
 You can find the original repo at [here](https://github.com/taoxugit/AttnGAN.git).

 # AttnGAN